New Algebraic Points on Curves: Proof of Theorem

 Let $p_1,\dotsc,p_k$ be primes belonging to $R:=\mathbb{P} \setminus S$.
 Then

 Hence

-as $X \rightarrow \infty$, where the limit follows from Theorem~\ref{thm:EPW}.
+as $X \rightarrow \infty$, where the limit follows from Corollary~\ref{cor:BTT1}.
 From Lemma~\ref{lem:prod}, by choosing $p_1,\dotsc,p_k$ be a suitable (finite) subset of $R$, we can ensure that the product on the right hand-side is as small as we like.
-This completes the proof of (a) for $d=5$.
-The other cases are similar. \end{proof} \begin{cor} Let $S$ be a set of primes having regular density $>0$.
+This completes the proof. \end{proof} \begin{cor} Let $S$ be a set of primes having regular density $>0$.
 Then the proportion of cubic fields with discriminants having even valuation at all $p \in S$ is $0$. \end{cor} \begin{proof} Write $\cF(X)$ for the set of cubic fields with absolute discriminant at most $X$, and write $\cF_S(X)$ for the subset whose discriminants have even valuation at all $p \in S$.
 Again we want to prove \eqref{eqn:limF}.
 Let $p_1,\dotsc,p_k$ be primes belonging to $S$.
 Then

 Hence

 as $X \rightarrow \infty$, where the limit follows from Corollary~\ref{cor:BTT2}.
 From Lemma~\ref{lem:prod}, by choosing $p_1,\dotsc,p_k$ be a suitable subset of $S$, we can ensure that the product on the right hand-side is as small as we like.
 This completes the proof. \end{proof}